telerik/xaml-docs/licensing/protecting-telerik-assembly.md

 <!-- -->

-## Building Telerik Documents Assemblies from Source Code
+## Protect the Telerik Documents Assemblies by Editing the Source Code

 The instructions in the previous section explain how to build the **Telerik.Windows.Controls** assembly and the assemblies depending on it.
 The UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %} suite contains libraries for processing documents which do not depend on **Telerik.Windows.Controls.dll**.